apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

   </div>
   <div id="tab2" class="tab-content">
-    Wrap your axios instance with the `observeAxios()` function to monitor a specific axios request within the context of a web request handler (for both Adonis v6 and v5), like so:
+    To monitor a specific axios request within the context of a web request handler (**for both Adonis v6 and v5**), wrap your axios instance with the `observeAxios()` function, like so:

 ```js
 import Fastify from "fastify";